Azure-Samples/azure-postgres-mcp-demo/README.md

 This is a demo repo that will show you how to setup the **Azure Database for Postgres MCP server** that enables AI agents to interact with Azure PostgreSQL databases through natural language queries.
 Supports SQL operations, schema discovery, and data analysis with enterprise-grade security.

 This server is a part of the **[Azure MCP Server](https://learn.microsoft.com/en-us/azure/developer/azure-mcp-server/)**.
-This repo will show you how to enable the Postgres specific features and how to connect it **Azure AI Foundry** and other MCP clients to interact with Azure Database for Postgres via MCP
+This repo will show you how to enable the Postgres specific features and how to connect it to your **Foundry** project via MCP

 ## Features